What is kangaroo care?

 - boosting the bonding process and emotional attachment

-- building confidence in handling their baby
+- building confidence in handling your baby

 - supporting early breastfeeding and milk production

-Ways to prepare for kangaroo care
+How to prepare for kangaroo care

-It’s important that you are mindful and ‘present’ when you’re providing kangaroo care:
+It’s important that you are mindful and ‘present’ when you’re providing kangaroo care.

 - Wear a shirt which easily opens down the front, or wear a front-opening hospital gown.

 - Avoid using any strong perfumes, body wash or powders.
-It’s important your baby can smell you.
+It’s important that your baby can smell you.

 - Go to the toilet beforehand, have a drink beside you and focus on your own comfort as well.